daniyalw/ReallyBadOS/README.md

 # ReallyBadOS
 An operating system.

-CAUTION: Bad code is used everywhere.
+<b>CAUTION: Bad code is used everywhere.
 To be safe, stay away from the code!
-Do not stray further!
+Do not stray further!</b>

 ## Running
 Run this in QEMU (which is tested): `make run`